A&M Consulting Co.

 5. Liaison Office

-- Structure: Set up by foreign investors for research activities without commercial engagement.
+• Structure: Set up by foreign investors for research activities without commercial engagement.

-- Benefits: Exempt from corporate income tax and VAT, relatively easy registration and liquidation.
+• Benefits: Exempt from corporate income tax and VAT, relatively easy registration and liquidation.

-- Drawbacks: Prohibited from commercial activities, cannot issue invoices or transfer profits, time-restricted operations (initially three years, extendable).
+• Drawbacks: Prohibited from commercial activities, cannot issue invoices or transfer profits, time-restricted operations (initially three years, extendable).

 Click the link for more info about Liaison Office in Turkey

-Required Documents for Turkey Corporate Registry
+Required Documents for Business Registration in Turkey

-For Individual Shareholders:
+• For Individual Shareholders:

-For Corporate Shareholders:
+• For Corporate Founders:

 Comparison of Legal Entities in Turkey